| Path: Eric's Site / Eric / Travel / Germany / Visits / Bruxelles | Related: Germany, Journal, Visits (Site Map) |

 Mary was closed for the holiday.
 I will try again Friday or Saturday.
 Not too far from Mary was an address I had for Le Chocolatier Manon.
 However, the store was gone.
 I do not mean just the business was gone, I mean the building was gone.
 Some large building was being constructed there.
 Manon may be the same Manon that is in the northwest of the city that I plan to go to Friday.

-street that Mary is on has very little traffic, although it looks like
+that Mary is on has very little traffic, although it looks like a large main

 To the left is the Palace of Justice.

-an adjacent street, to Grand Sablon, where there are two more chocolate
+to Grand Sablon, where there are two more chocolate stores, Pierre Marcolini

 Okay, the statue is amusing for a moment, but I do not think it is worth all that fuss.
 I will leave it to your imagination what the nearby souvenir shops are selling.